Check & Pay Your Challan in Minutes

 5. File a Grievance (If Challan Is Incorrect): If you believe the challan is wrongly issued or the amount is unfair, you can raise a grievance through the state grievance portal or seek legal support to challenge it properly.

 1. Check the Details: Visit the official e-challan website (https://echallan.parivahan.gov.in) to review your challan's details.
-Make sure all of the information, such as the car number, location , and offense, is right.
+Make sure all of the information, such as the car number, location , and offence, is right.

 2. Collect Evidence: If you believe the challan was issued incorrectly, you can contest that challan by gathering proof like CCTV footage, GPS data, toll receipts, or even witness statements to back up your claim.